Kyler757/AI_Image_Generator/README.md

 ## Generator
 Generates images from an input vector containing random numbers.
 Generates images similar to ones in the original dataset to fool the discriminator.
 ## Model
-Our model generates 128x128 images with three color channels.
-The model was trained on the [Flickr Dataset](https://github.com/NVlabs/ffhq-dataset).
-This dataset contains high quality images with minimal artifacts.
-This code has a slider that allows you to transition between two different random vectors shown [here](#sliders).
+The model generates 128x128 images with three color channels.
 Using the `trainNN` function, the model can be trained and can generate images.
 `trainNN` function:
 - `epochs` - Set to 0 to run the model without training.
 Every epoch represents one pass through the dataset of 70,000 images.
 - `batch_size` - The number of images we train the model on at a time.
 We found that 128 works best.